 4. What is the Process for Clergy Ordination in the Central Region?

 While it is only the local church that has authority to ordain individuals for vocational ministry, the Region Council on the Ministry (RCOM) is given responsibility for guiding churches and individuals through a process which results in denominational recognition of ordination.
-The Ordination Process Brochure is a good summary of the process in place for ordination.
-Called to Ministry, Now What? is also helpful.
 For more information, contact your area RCOM representative nearest you.

 5. The Predominant ABCCR Position on Homosexuality